Institute for the Works of Religion: Reform steps 2014

 On 22 January 2014, the IOR published a report on the progress of the compliance and transparency program.
 IOR President Ernst von Freyberg commented on the release, stating that "it is very possible to reform an institution like the IOR" and that the Institute has "used the past year to create the system and to analyse our customers for possible irregularities".
 Von Freyberg also stated much work needs to be done as regards transparency and compliance.

 On 7 April 2014, Pope Francis ruled the IOR will stay operative and approved recommendations on the Institute's future, which were drawn up jointly by the papal commissions CRIOR and COSEA, by the IOR's management and by Australian Cardinal George Pell, head of the Vatican's Secretariat for the Economy.
 The decision was interpreted as a "backing" of the process of reform that had been intensified under Pope Francis and von Freyberg.
 The IOR itself stated that the Pope's decision "represents a powerful endorsement of our very mission and the hard work accomplished over the past 12 months."
 Von Freyberg stepped down in July as head of the IOR and Pope Francis named Jean-Baptiste de Franssu to replace him.

 In September 2014, the Cardinals' Commission of the IOR appointed Mauricio Larraín (Chile) and Carlo Salvatori (Italy) as members to the IOR Board of Superintendence.
-Other members included Jean-Baptiste de Franssu (France), President of the Board, Clemens Boersig (Germany), Mary Ann Glendon (USA) and Michael Hintze (UK).
+Other members included Jean-Baptiste de Franssu (France), President of the Board, Clemens Boersig (Germany), Mary Ann Glendon (US) and Michael Hintze (UK).
 In addition to these six lay members of the Board, Monsignor Alfred Xuereb, Secretary-General of the Secretariat for the Economy, served as its non-voting Secretary.
-From January 2017 additional members added to the board were: Scott C. Malpass (USA), Javier Marín Romano (Spain), and Georg Freiherr von Boeselager (Germany).
+From January 2017 additional members added to the board were: Scott C. Malpass (US), Javier Marín Romano (Spain), and Georg Freiherr von Boeselager (Germany).